 Another type of hardware storage token with a unit design form factor of SD Card or USB token (not necessarily certified as conformant with FIPS 140-2 Level 2 or Common Criteria EAL 4+).
 The Subscriber MUST also warrant that it will keep the token physically separate from the device that hosts the code signing function until a signing session is begun.

 For Non-EV Code Signing Certificates, a CA MUST recommend that the Subscriber protect Private Keys using the method described in Section 16.3(1) or 16.3(2) over the method described in Section 16.3(3) and obligate the Subscriber to protect Private Keys in accordance with 10.3.2(2)

+Effective September, 1, 2022, Subscriber Private Keys for Code Signing Certificates SHALL be protected per the following requirements.

+The CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys in a hardware crypto module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2 or Common Criteria EAL 4+:

+Subscriber hosts a hardware crypto module meeting the specified requirement;

+Subscriber uses a cloud-base key generation and protection solution with the following requirements enabled on the subscription and usage pattern:

+Key creation, storage, and usage of private key must remain within the security boundaries of the cloud solution’s hardware crypto module that conforms to the specified requirements;

+Subscription must be configured to log all access, operations, and configuration changes on the resources securing the private key.

+Subscriber uses a Signing Service which meets the requirements of section 16.2.

+Subscriber Private Key Verification

 For EV Code Signing Certificates, CAs SHALL ensure that the Subscriber’s private key is generated, stored and used in a crypto module that meets or exceeds the requirements of FIPS 140-2 level 2 or Common Criteria EAL 4+.
 Acceptable methods of satisfying this requirement include (but are not limited to) the following: